The Bitwarden Blog

 NOTE: Regarding formats, Bitwarden recommends .json for a more complete export, as .csv files do not currently export Cards or Identities.
 However, .csv files can be more easily manipulated with common standard spreadsheet programs.

-As described in the above item, users should be extremely attentive to protecting unencrypted formats.
+Be extremely attentive to protecting unencrypted formats.
 Options include putting the files on a flash drive into a physical locker or safe, or alternatively using a local app such as “Zip” to encrypt the file while you store it locally.
-Whichever the case, protect your unencrypted files carefully.

 World Backup Day is the perfect time to remember that no matter how much we plan, unpredictable things can happen.
 As Benjamin Franklin once wrote: “An ounce of prevention is worth a pound of cure.”
 So, take a few minutes to put the right backup strategy in place for your own needs to be sure that you never lose access to your Bitwarden account.

-If you do not have a password manager yet, get started with a Bitwarden account for free.
+If you do not have a password manager yet, get started with a free Bitwarden account.

 Back to Blog